ptomato/sandbox/gjs-memory-leaks/async-intro.md

 let loop = GLib.MainLoop.new(null, false);

 function loadContents(file, cancellable=null) {
-    // We use an explicit Promise, instead of an async function, because we need
+    // We use an explicit Promise instead of an async function, because we need
-    // resolve() & reject() to break out of the AsyncResult callback... return new Promise((resolve, reject) => {
+    // resolve() & reject() to break out of the GAsyncReadyCallback... return new Promise((resolve, reject) => {
         file.load_contents_async(cancellable, (source_object, res) => {
             // ...and a try-catch to propagate errors through the Promise chain try {
                 res = source_object.load_contents_finish(res);

-                // AsyncResult functions return an 'ok' boolean, but we ignore
+                // GAsyncReadyCallbacks return an 'ok' boolean, but we ignore
                 // them since an error will be thrown anyways if it's %false let [ok, contents, etag_out] = res;